-First published March 2015 Revised edition published June 2020
+First published March 2015 Revised June 2020 Revised January 2021

-This Quick Reference Guide provides a summary of the main recommendations in SIGN 142

-Management of osteoporosis and the prevention of fragility fractures.
+This Quick Reference Guide provides a summary of the main recommendations in SIGN 142 Management of osteoporosis and the prevention of fragility fractures.

 Recommendations R are worded to indicate the strength of the supporting evidence.
 Good practice points ✓ are provided where the guideline development group wishes to highlight specific aspects of accepted clinical practice.